Yosshy-123/KAeRU-Log/.github/README.en.md

 ---

 KAeRU Log is a lightweight chat application built using Node.js.
-This application is typically accessed via **Cloudflare Workers**.
+This application is typically accessed **via Cloudflare Workers**.

 * The application itself is hosted on Render.
-* Cloudflare Workers acts as a reverse proxy to relay requests.
+* Cloudflare Workers act as a reverse proxy to relay requests.

 ---